r3h6/TYPO3.EXT.error404page/README.rst

    Perhaps you have some htaccess rules that redirects the error handler's request.
    Make sure it is possible to call your error page directly (ex. http://typo3.request.host/index.php?id=123&type=0&L=0&tx_error404page_request=ab12cd34de56).

+How to redirect 403 (Forbidden) errors to a login page?
+   Read the section "Integration".

 Contributing
 ------------